 Once the child has handed through the consent form, our qualified team will ask if your child is medically well, have any severe allergies or are pregnant.

 Once the immunisation is complete, your child will be observed by the team for at least 15 minutes and given a Record of Vaccination Card to take home.
 To keep track of your child’s vaccination, keep all other medical details or notify your doctor about the vaccination.

 If you have questions about the vaccination or didn’t receive a consent form, contact your child’s school or Eastern Health Authority on 8132 3600 or email firstname.lastname@example.org

-Find out more about the SA School Immunisation Program on the SA Health website.
+Alternatively, you can find out more about the SA School Immunisation Program on the SA Health Website

 Did you find this information useful?

 Let us know your thoughts on this page and we'll use your feedback to improve our website!